Democracy and the Principle of Cooperation

 Hobbes, T. (1996).
 Leviathan (R. Tuck, Ed.).
 Cambridge University Press.
 (Original work published 1651) 1

 McKnight, J. (2013).
-The abundant community: Awakening the power of families and neighborhoods.
+The abundant community: Awakening the power of families and neighbourhoods.
 Berrett-Koehler Publishers.

 Ostrom, E. (1993).
 Covenanting, co-producing, and the good society.
 PEGS Newsletter, 3(2), 8.